MarcelHB/devguide/book.md

 As a closing word: Consider every topic before and after this one as a subject to security as well: Any way to externally provoke a system to leave its functional state, causing a denial of service, is a matter of risk, thus a security concern.
 For a large overview and deeper insights of domain-specific attacks and security engineering, I recommend the book [Security Engineering](https://www.cl.cam.ac.uk/~rja14/book.html) by Anderson.

+Just another random collection of security issues that are part of every-day work, or somewhat good to have heard of:

+1. Generally do not pass or request plain credentials via command line arguments.
+On Linux, a call to `ps -aux` reveals that you can see processes and arguments across users, and you may not always know who exactly is sharing the OS with you.
+File paths into restricted folders are OK.
+1. A common alternative, passing credentials to processes by environment variables, does not suffer from this problem.
+But since it's so common, [malware can make a simple guess](https://www.bleepingcomputer.com/news/security/javascript-packages-caught-stealing-environment-variables/) where to hit-and-run.
+To reduce such a risk and raising the need for more individual exploits, using indirections (e. g. putting a file path into the environment variable instead) or using a designated credentials management API may be a suitable alternative.
+1. Do not put or load credentials for building steps (e. g. downloading stuff from a package hub) into a `Dockerfile`.
+Even when deleted afterwards, it remains in the previous layer image and may end up in the wrong hands.
+Use `build --secret` instead.
+1. This one is tricky: Even if you review source code thoroughly, it [may not be doing](https://www.lightbluetouchpaper.org/2021/11/01/trojan-source-invisible-vulnerabilities/) what it claims to do ([examples](https://github.com/nickboucher/trojan-source)).
+Invisible code obfuscation.
+1. When setting up an SSH daemon in an environment that is new to you, or that you don't fully recall, _always_ check its [authentication settings](https://www.howtoforge.com/set-up-ssh-with-public-key-authentication-debian-etch) first.
+And when exposed to the web, people from all over the world will try to get in by using weak or default credentials.
+On Linux, [fail2ban](https://github.com/fail2ban/fail2ban) is happy to help on a small-to-medium scale.

 ## Databases

 They are omnipresent, or what a friend once said: _Damn, you always end up with a database._ Whether it be you transactional ground, your large scale analytics, or just maintaining some local meta data, why write this on your own if there is probably a convenient solution available already?